V993/CocktailRecommender/README.md

 Considering the use cases of this app, great care has been given to ensure it works smoothly (and aesthetically) on computer displays as well as smartphones, with integrated switching built straight-in.

+This project was built using React, and uses the extensive [CocktailDB](https://www.thecocktaildb.com/about.php) with their free API.